princerayz/SpoonTools/README.md

 A Tools For [Spoon](https://spooncast.net), to Increase Tap Love, Fans, Viewers Of Fans, Report, and etc.

-This Tools using Authentiaction ID to send TAP LOVE, Fans, Report
+This Tools required Authentication ID to send TAP LOVE, Fans, Report.

 ## Installation

 Download Repository [SpoonTools](https://github.com/princerayz/SpoonTools.git) And Open With Visual Studio